 The Agency has adopted all of the current Statements of the Governmental Accounting Standards Board (GASB) that are applicable.
-During the year ended December 31, 2023, The Agency adopted the following:
+During the year ended December 31, 2024, The Agency adopted the following:

-GASB Statement No. 94 - In March 2020, GASB issued Statement No. 94, Public-Private and Public-Public Partnerships and Availability Payment Arrangements.
-This statement establishes standards of accounting and financial reporting for public-public partnership arrangements (PPPs) and Availability Payment Arrangements (APAs).
-The requirements of this statement are effective for the Authority's fiscal year ended December 31, 2023.
-The Authority has completed its evaluation of the financial impact of GASB Statement No. 94 and determined that the implementation of this standard was not required as it did not have a material impact on its financial statements.
+GASB Statement No. 101, "Compensated Absences", this Statement has been issued to enhance recognition and measurement guidance for compensated absences under a unified model and by amending certain previously required disclosures.
+The Authority has completed its evaluation of the financial impact of GASB Statement No. 101 and determined that the implementation of this standard was not required as it did not have a material impact on its financial statements.